 Increasing your intake of foods that naturally contain resveratrol definitely will not hurt, but it is not a guarantee that you will be disease-free for life.
 As a Registered Dietitian, here are the top 3 tips I can give for boosting your immune system naturally, improving your health and quality of life:

 1. Eat a balanced, colorful diet

 A good rule of thumb is to make sure at least half of each meal is full of color, mainly from fruits and vegetables.
-A plant-based diet with whole grains, high-quality protein, healthy fats, fruits and vegetables is as close to a guarantee for a long, healthy life as one can get.
+A plant-based diet with whole grains, high-quality vegan protein, healthy fats, fruits and vegetables is as close to a guarantee for a long, healthy life as one can get.

 2. Move your body daily

 Whether it is a 30-minute walk outside or a HIIT workout from POPSUGAR Active, exercise provides the body and mind with endless benefits.
 Try to move your body in some way for at least 30 minutes throughout the day.
 Can’t seem to fit it in?
 Make the world your playground.
 Park farther away from the grocery store to get extra steps in, take the stairs instead of the elevator at work, dance around with the kids to tire them out for nap time.